-Should an Hourly/Shift Employee respond to an emergency call on a scheduled and approved vacation day, the employee will receive a minimum of two (2) hours overtime pay (in lieu of the employees vacation hourly pay).
-The number of hours (worked at the overtime rate) will be placed back into the employee's bank of vacation hours; to be used at a later date at the approval of the employee's captain, fire chief and/or board chairman.
-(Rev. 12/2021)
+Should an Hourly/Shift Employee respond to an emergency call on a scheduled and approved vacation day, the employee will receive a minimum of two (2) hours overtime pay (in lieu ofthe employees vacation hourly pay).
+The amount of hours (worked at the overtime rate) will be placed back into the employee's bank of vacation hours; to be used at a later date at the approval of the employee's captain, fire chief and/or board chairman.